carlospolop/aws-Perms2ManagedPolicies/README.md

 # AWS Managed Policies Finder

 This script helps you **find AWS managed policies that match a given list of allowed permissions**.
-It takes the AWS profile name and the path to the file containing the list of allowed permissions as input.
+You just need to write in a **line separated file all the permissions you discovered** you have.

-For this, you just need to write in a **line separated file all the permissions you discovered** you have.
+Moreover, this tool checks **up to combinations of 3 different AWS managed policies** that would grant the indicated permissions in the input file.

-Moreover, if you used the tool https://github.com/carlospolop/bf-aws-permissions to discover your permissions you can use the parameter `--check-bf-perms` to **remove false positives** of managed policies combinations that **have all the required permissions, and more that you don't have**.
+If you used the tool https://github.com/carlospolop/bf-aws-permissions to discover your permissions you can use the parameter `--check-bf-perms` to **remove false positives** of managed policies combinations that **have all the required permissions, and more that you don't have**.

 ## Quick Start